In This Article

 A local product must be sustainably/ethically produced or plant-based to qualify.
 A product no longer qualifies solely on the basis of its point of origin.
 See FAQs about the new version for more information.

-Purchases of non-edible food accessory products should not be included in calculations.
+No. Purchases of non-edible food accessory products should not be included in your calculations.

 - Data tracking sheets

 - STARS 2.1 Food and Beverage Criteria – handy two-page classification guide